rajatrathi31/Summer_of_Bitcoin2021/README.md

 # Summer_of_Bitcoin2021
-Summer of Bitcoin 2021 code challenge- Maximizing profit to a Bitcoin Miner
+Summer of Bitcoin code challenge 2021- Maximizing profit to a Bitcoin Miner